Yommievata/pam-asset-type-service/README.md

 3. Create a pull request to master and wait for approval
 4. Merge to main (Deploys automatically to dev)
 5. Test in dev environment
-6. If test is successful, click on deploy in dev environment.
+6. If test is successful, click on deploy in test environment.
 This will deploy to test
 7. Test in test environment
-8. If test is successful, click on deploy in test environment.
+8. If test is successful, click on deploy in stage environment.
 This will deploy to stage
 9. Test in stage environment
-10. If test is successful, click on deploy in stage environment.
+10. If test is successful, click on deploy in prod environment.
 This will deploy to prod
 11. Test in prod environment if needed

-## Docker

-Docker is used to run the application in a container.
-The dockerfile is located in the root of the project.

 ## How to use Asset-type-service-client